 The table below sets forth a summary of the total available capital and solvency ratio, the ratio expressed as a percentage, of the surplus to the required solvency margin of the legal entity carried out the insurance business related activities, as determined at the relevant time in accordance with the Insurance Ordinance (Cap.
-41 of the Laws of Hong Kong) ("IO"), as the case may be, as it may be amended from time to time,, and its subsidiary legislation and based on standards required by the IO and methodology consistently applied by our insurance division.
+41 of the Laws of Hong Kong) ("IO"), as the case may be, as it may be amended from time to time, and its subsidiary legislation and based on standards required by the IO and methodology consistently applied by our insurance division.

 As at 31 December

-2020
+2021 2020

 HK\$ million HK\$ million

-Total available capital 6,868 6,801
+Total available capital 7,293 6,868

-Regulatory minimum capital 2,384 2,083
+Regulatory minimum capital 2,596 2,384

-Solvency Ratio 288% 326%
+Solvency Ratio 281% 288%

-The solvency ratio was 288% at 31 December 2020, down by 38% from 326% at 31 December 2019.
-The lower solvency ratio was driven by increase in liabilities arising from market interest rate drop.
+The solvency ratio was 281% on 31 December 2021, down by 7% from 288% on 31 December 2020.